framework-one/framework-one.github.io/source/documentation/3.5/reference-manual.markdown

 ### public string function getDefaultSubsystem()

-If the application is not using subsystems, this returns an empty string.
-If the current request's action specifies a subsystem, return that.
-Otherwise return the default subsystem configured for the application.
+If the application is using legacy subsystems, then if the current request's action specifies a subsystem return that else return the default subsystem configured for the application.

-If the application is using subsystems and the current request's action does not specify a subsystem and there is no default subsystem configured, this will throw an exception.
+If the application is not using legacy subsystems, return an empty string (since there is no concept of a default subsystem in new style subsystems).

 ### public string function getEnvironment()